Alek Thomas Preview, Player Props: Diamondbacks vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 12th-ranked team ERA across all league pitching staffs (4.03).
+- The Rangers have the 12th-ranked team ERA among all league pitching staffs (4.02).

-- Rangers pitchers combine to surrender 137 home runs (1.1 per game), the eighth-fewest in baseball.
+- Rangers pitchers combine to give up the seventh-fewest home runs in baseball (138 total, 1.1 per game).

-- The lefty last appeared on Wednesday against the Los Angeles Angels, when he tossed six innings, allowing one earned run while giving up six hits.
+- In his last appearance on Thursday against the Los Angeles Angels, the right-hander tossed seven innings, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.